UNDP Serbia at Data Science Conference Europe 2024

 H.E.
 José Mauro da Fonseca Costa Couto emphasised that Brazil values equality, justice and responsibility in the development of new technologies.
 He highlighted Brazil's plans to unify data in a single system and develop regional data centres to address specific challenges such as droughts, floods and other extreme weather conditions.

 Regarding the challenges facing the world in the field of AI, panellists highlighted the importance of new regulations, working on data protection and addressing issues of misinformation and misuse.
-They repeatedly emphasised the need for greater equality, the inclusion of women in new technology sectors and the reduction of emissions and energy costs associated with the use of AI.
-The panellists came to the conclusion that although AI harbours risks, it can be a powerful tool in the service of humanity, provided its development and application is properly managed.
+They emphasised the need for greater equality, the inclusion of women in new technology sectors and the reduction of emissions and energy costs associated with the use of AI.
+The panellists concluded that although AI harbours risks, it can be a powerful tool in the service of humanity, provided its development and application is properly managed.